STEM Learning Series

 *Subject to change

 Join us in the Sprouting STEM Early Childhood Learning Lab, powered by PNC Grow Up Great, where little learners will make BIG discoveries in a space designed especially for the early ages.
-Upon entering the space, guests are transported to a rich nature-filled South Florida backyard landscape complete with native plants and wildlife they will experience from the perspective of a small insect.
+Upon entering the space, guests are transported to a rich, nature-filled South Florida backyard landscape, complete with native plants and wildlife.
+They will experience from the perspective of a small insect.
 Hosted programming in the Lab will include learning through play, hands-on STEM activities, music, story time and more!

 DROP IN AND EXPLORE (0-6 YEARS: OPEN PLAY)